 - Our expert Assessors provide one-to-one advice and information to identify technology and other adjustments that will help them succeed in their education.

-- We provide factsheets, blogs, webinars and videos about the many ways that technology can help people with disabilities.
+- We provide free factsheets, blogs, webinars and videos about the many ways that technology can help people with disabilities.

 - My Computer My Way is our unique guide to the many adjustments that make your computer, laptop, tablet and smartphone easier to use.